Aspect's experiment: Theoretical scheme

+a type of Bell inequality.
+Quantum mechanics predicts a maximal violation of this inequality for |α−β| = |α'−β| = |α'−β'| = 22.5° and |α−β | = 67.5°.

+Proposal

-In 1975, since a decisive experiment based on the violation of Bell's inequalities and verifying the veracity of quantum entanglement was still missing, Alain Aspect proposed in an article an experiment meticulous enough to be irrefutable: Proposed experiment to test the non-separability of quantum mechanics.
+In 1975, since a decisive experiment based on the violation of Bell's inequalities and verifying the veracity of quantum entanglement was still missing, Alain Aspect proposed in an article, an experiment meticulous enough to be irrefutable.

 Alain Aspect specified his experiment so that it would be as decisive as possible.
 Namely: